joseotaviorf/oh-my-pi/dags/for_rent/metric_rent__demand_events/metric_rent__demand_events.md

 ### Purpose

-This table contains the aggregated sum of demand events of For Rent, each line has the total volume of events related to the scope within the agregation.
+This DAG creates the For Rent demand events metrics related to coincident and cohort conversions, all related to the scope within the aggregation.

 ### Execution Interval